safeweb-aidev/safeweb-ai-api/README.md

 # SafeWeb AI

+## General information

-This documentation presents both CI/CD aspects as well as API definitions for APIs currently usable.
+This section of documentation presents CI/CD aspects as well as basic API definitions.
+Extended API information can be found in below API section.

+> **Note**
+> Within this documentation you will see different `ver`, `worker_ver` and `time` in various example responses.
+This is due to the fact that the documentation has been completed gradually.

-## Overall CI/CD aspects
+### Overall CI/CD aspects

 All microservices are hosted under the same distributed gateway enabling multi-worker processing.
 Each microservice is defined by at least one property - i.e.`"SIGNATURE"`.
 Most microservices such as quiz generators require identification via both `"SIGNATURE"` as well as `"LANGUAGE"`.